 Patients seek medical care hoping for a high-quality experience across the board.
 Offering a diagnosis, treatment plan, and path for the future are a few ways to ensure your patients get what they need.
-However, quality clinical documentation is also essential if you want to give patients the best encounter possible.
+However, quality clinical documentation is also essential to give patients the best possible encounter.

 What Is the Purpose of Medical Records?

-Though medical documentation often takes place behind the scenes, it’s a priority for excellent patient care.
+Medical documentation often takes place behind the scenes, but excellent patient care is prioritized.
 Medical records that aren’t filled out wholly or accurately can impact patient care and cause miscommunication between practitioners.
 It can also result in revenue loss for your practice.

 A medical record includes the basics, such as patient demographic information and required forms.
 However, it also contains the patient’s medical history and notes on how the patient is doing.
-A list of all the medication a patient is taking will also be included and should be updated when anything changes.
+A list of all the medications a patient takes will also be included and should be updated when anything changes.
 Complete documentation records will also have the results of medical testing and cancer treatments.

 A patient’s tests may not be ordered without a complete medical record.
-Medication may be prescribed that negatively interacts with something the patient is already taking.
+Medication that negatively interacts with something the patient is already taking may be prescribed.
 Improper documentation of notes and vitals can result in a misdiagnosis and cost a patient valuable time when they could be receiving treatment.

 Patients already under the stress of illness shouldn’t have the added stress of trying to have errors in their clinical documentation corrected.
 You should have a system that prioritizes quality documentation from the start.